‘Selling Sunset’ Star Chrishell Stause Rocks Silk Dress & Thanks Fans For Helping Her Reach Milestone

 Selling Sunset star Chrishell Stause took to Instagram on August 12 to thank her fans for helping her reach a milestone as she hit the 1 million follower mark.
 The real estate agent turned reality star treated her audience to a sizzling shot to celebrate the occasion.

 The image was snapped outside and captured Stause posed next to a wall of vines and beautiful pink flowers.
 The rest of the background was blurred, but it looked to be a perfect day with an abundance of sunshine illuminating the frame.
-Stause was all smiles for the photo op as she gazed into the camera.
-The model leaned forward slightly and grabbed her shoulder with her hand while showing off her killer figure in a sexy dress.
+Stause was all-smiles for the photo op as she gazed into the camera.
+The model leaned forward slightly and placed a hand at her shoulder while showing off her killer figure in a sexy dress.

-The photo was cropped near her navel but Stause’s audience was still treated to a great view of her attire.
-She opted for a silk dress that possessed a light green hue that complimented her skin’s light complexion.
-The piece had a scooping neckline that teased a glimpse of cleavage, and the straps were knotted.
-One strap fell down her bicep, allowing her toned arms and shoulder to be seen.
+The photo was cropped below the waist, but Stause’s audience was still treated to a great view of her attire.
+She opted for a silk dress that possessed a light green hue that complemented her complexion.
+The piece had a scoop neckline that teased a glimpse of cleavage, and the straps were knotted.
+One strap fell down her bicep, showcasing her toned arms and shoulder.

 Stause styled her long, highlighted locks with a deep side part, and her curled hair spilled messily over her shoulders and back.
-In the caption of the shot, Stause thanked her followers for helping her reach a milestone with 1 million followers and she vowed to try to “not disappoint” them.
-She also made sure to tag her photographer, Lindy Lin, for snapping the gorgeous shot.
+In the caption of the shot, Stause thanked her followers for helping her reach a milestone and she vowed to try to not disappoint them.
+She also made sure to tag her photographer, Lindy Lin, for snapping the gorgeous pic.

 It comes as no surprise that fans were quick to flock to the comments section to compliment the Selling Sunset realtor.
 As of this writing, the photo has amassed well over 191,000 likes and 3,000-plus comments.
 Some Instagrammers applauded Stause for reaching such an incredible milestone while a few more commented on the Netflix series.